-Signals that an argument of the wrong type was received, and escapes (like scheme_signal_error).
-The name argument is the name of the procedure that was given the wrong type of argument; expected is the name of the expected type; which is the offending argument in the argv array; argc and argv contain all of the received arguments.
-If the original argc and argv are not available, provide -1 for which and a pointer to the bad value in argv; argc is ignored in this case.
+Signals that an argument was received that does not satisfy a contract and escapes (like scheme_signal_error).
+The name argument is the name of the procedure that was given the wrong argument; expected is the contract; which is the offending argument in the argv array; argc and argv contain all of the received arguments.
+If the original argc and argv are not available, provide -1 for which and a pointer to the bad value in argv, in which case the magnitude (but not sign) of argc is ignored.
+Negate argc if the exception corresponds to a result contract instead of an argument contract.